Simula-Consulting/decipher/matfact/README.md

 There are multiple entry points to the code, depending on what level of control you need.
 For an example of using the program, see `main` in `example.py`.
 For more granular use, `model_factory` in `experiments/main.py` is a convenience function for returning appropriate model objects alternatively create models directly.

+For setting dataset and results paths, go to `settings.py`.